ChainAgnostic/CAIPs/CAIPs/caip-295.md

 The use of UUID for message routing is important because while RDNS is useful for identifying the Wallet Provider, it causes issues when it comes to the session management of different webpages connected to the same Wallet Provider or even managing stale sessions, which can be out-of-sync.
 Since UUID generation is derived dynamically on page load, Wallet Providers can track these sessions more granularly rather than making assumptions around the webpage URL and RDNS relationship.

-The existing standards around provider authorization (CAIP-25) and wallet authentication (CAIP-222) are fundamental to this experience because they create clear intents for a wallet to "connect" with a webpage url after it's been discovered.
+The existing standards around wallet session creation (CAIP-25) are fundamental to this experience because they create clear intents for a wallet to "connect" with a webpage url after it's been discovered.
 This standard does not enforce either one but strongly recommends these standards as the preferred interface for connecting or authenticating a wallet.

-Finally the use of CAIP-27 leverages the work above to properly target signing requests that are intended to be prompt to wallet users which will include a `sessionId` and `chainId` in parallel with the pre-established sessions using either CAIP-25 or CAIP-222
+Finally the use of CAIP-27 leverages the work above to properly target signing requests that are intended to be prompt to wallet users which will include a `sessionId` and `chainId` in parallel with the pre-established sessions using either CAIP-25.

 ## Test Cases